SummaryRead the full fact sheet

 - you value community more strongly.

-Any survivor of a traumatic incident can experience these feelings, including helpers, witnesses, emergency first responders, families and healthcare providers.
+Any survivor of a traumatic incident can experience these feelings, including helpers, witnesses, emergency first responders, family members and healthcare providers.

 Why do feelings of guilt and unworthiness develop?

 Members of a community take care of each other by being considerate, polite and abiding by social rules even when they do not know each other.
-During day to day life this bond between people sits in the background.
+During everyday life this bond between people sits in the background.

 When something goes wrong, the bond people feel for each other comes into the foreground.
 They rush to help anyone in need regardless of whether they know them or not.
 They are caring and concerned, showing the underlying emotional involvement with other people that holds society together.